 If you have adopted a block and haven’t contacted our Cleanup Coordinator yet, we would love to hear from you!
 For privacy reasons, Adopt One Block is not authorized to share this information directly with us.
 Knowing who has adopted blocks within Sunnyside lets us improve collaboration and coordination among block ambassadors as well as offer local support.
-So far, about 35 block ambassadors have made themselves known (some have adopted several blocks) but we would like to hear from more.
+So far, block ambassadors covering about 60 blocks have made themselves known, but we would like to hear from more.
 On the map, the blocks of known ambassadors are identified with a thin white line around their adopted block.
 Your contact information will not be shared publicly, but knowing about you will allow our Cleanup Coordinator to privately connect adopters of neighboring blocks if they both choose.

 How often you clean your route depends on its location and how quickly litter accumulates.
 Most residential routes might only need a monthly cleaning, but routes near commercial corridors often need more regular cleanings – weekly or “every 2 weeks”.
 Making yourself known to the SNA Cleanup Coordinator as an adopter also presents an opportunity for us to help you connect with nearby neighbors in these higher need areas if they are willing to take turns on these more frequent routes.

 To make yourself known to the SNA as a block ambassador, or if you ever need help with disposing of excess trash, dealing with larger items that have been dumped, needles or biohazard cleanup, please contact Vincent Dawans, SNA Cleanup Coordinator at email@example.com.